Building and publishing a package

 UV_PUBLISH_USERNAME and password with --password or UV_PUBLISH_PASSWORD.
 For publishing to

-PyPI from GitHub Actions, you don't need to set any credentials.
-Instead,
+PyPI from GitHub Actions or another Trusted Publisher, you don't need to set any credentials.

 add a trusted publisher to the PyPI project.